amlarraz/MSRF-Net_PyTorch/README.md

 ## Implementation details

 - PyTorch 1.8.1 was used with cuda 11.2.
 - The hyperparameter init_feat was added.
 It controls the number of initial channels for the UNet.
 In the original code It was 32.
-I recommend to use a power of two.
+I recommend to use a power of two  because the reduction ratio in [Squeeze and Excitation blocks](https://arxiv.org/abs/1709.01507).
 - The Shape Stream isn't copy exactly from official code, It was copied from the [original Shape Stream repo](https://github.com/leftthomas/GatedSCNN)

 ## Model architecture draw